-Join Jon Peck for an in-depth discussion in this video Installing community PHP extensions with PECL, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Installing community PHP extensions with PECL, part of Learning Linux for PHP Developers (2014).

 …PECL is a repository for PHP extensions that share some of the…same infrastructure with PEAR and was…actually already installed when we installed PEAR.…However, PECL's different from PEAR in that it downloads code that…was written in C and compiles it, rather than downloading PHP scripts.…One of the PHP applications that I'm going to be demonstrating, Drupal,…can use the Upload Progress extension, so let's install it now using PECL.…I'm going to use administrative privileges,…sudo, then pecl, to install uploadprogress.…